 - Your payment is guaranteed to arrive on time in the form of a check or bank transfer.

 Plastiq payments can be made either by sending a check or processing a bank transfer.
-Bank transfers are sent electronically and typically arrive within 3-5 business days.
+Bank transfers are sent electronically and typically arrive within three business days.
 Obviously, you will need to know the recipient's bank information to set this up.
 If you don't know it, use the option for a mailed check.

 What if Plastiq misses your payment due date?
 If you submitted the payment on time and with the correct due date, Plastiq will cover 100% of any late fees incurred on that payment.

-Limit on Card Types for Some Payment Categories
+Limit on Card Types for Some Payment Categories With Plastiq

+While you previously couldn't use Capital One personal credit cards or American Express cards, both are accepted now — for some payment types.
 There is a detailed chart available here to see which bills can be paid with which credit card types.
 It's long, so we will focus on some popular types of bills you might want to pay via credit card where the merchant itself doesn't accept credit cards.

-- Labor contractors – Not American Express
+- Labor contractors: Not American Express

-- Rent – All cards, but you might need to provide a copy of your lease.
+- Rent: All cards, but you might need to provide a copy of your lease

-- Tax payments – All cards
+- Tax payments: All cards

-- Timeshare – Not American Express
+- Timeshare: Not American Express

-- Tuition – All cards
+- Tuition: All cards

 As you can see, paying contract laborers for work on your house, timeshares, and mortgage payments cannot be done with American Express cards.
 You also can't pay mortgage payments or student loans with Visa credit cards (only with Visa debit cards).